-2) At the same time, extant bokuseki survive because of contingent factors, such as the preferences of Japanese collectors for writings by Linji lineage monks.
+3) Extant bokuseki survive because of contingent factors, such as the preferences of Japanese collectors for writings by Linji lineage monks.
 We can augment this fragmentary archive through the comparison of manuscripts with early printed books.
 In my research, I examined cases in which the “same” text appears in both bokuseki manuscript and early printed text.
 The printed “Recorded Sayings” (yulu 語錄) anthologies from the Song period and on would gather together and collate various genres of texts created by Chan Masters.
 This aspect of my research resulted in a better understanding of the textual compilation process, as well as new insights about the uses of manuscripts.

 Focused on how Chan masters used manuscripts, my Chinese-language essay “禪偈創作史初探–日藏墨蹟與刊本宋元語錄之比較” draws three conclusions.
 First, we can prove in at least one case, that a manuscript of a Chan sermon was prepared prior to the event, and not transcribed or recorded afterward.
 Second, Song and Yuan era Chan masters drew on a repertoire of prepared verses, not necessarily spontaneous poetic compositions, and would present the “same” poem to multiple recipients.
 Third, paratextual elements show an awareness by authors of the public nature of calligraphy, and inscriptions carefully articulate the nature of relationship to the recipient.
-An English-language presentation of these uses of manuscripts by Southern Song and Yuan Chan masters will appear in my forthcoming book, The Poetry Demon, together with the history of the related book-making processes of collection, collation, and printing in the late Northern Song.
+An English-language presentation of these uses of manuscripts by Southern Song and Yuan Chan masters appears in my first book, The Poetry Demon, together with the history of the related book-making processes of collection, collation, and printing in the late Northern Song.